CSE512-15S/a3-nanand-kaul10/README.md

 # Changes between Storyboard and the Final Implementation

-There wasn't much change between our final storyboard and our implementation.
-In a way, our storyboard guided our implementation.
+Our storyboard guided our implementation.
 Having said that, we did change the placement of buttons on our visualization.
 We also modified some of the button labels from what we had thought earlier.
 Another addition to our actual implementation was, including time delays between button clicks and changing the color of the selected bar in a chosen bar chart.

-Note - We attempted to incorporate a tool-tip in our visualization to display team details but owing to technical limitations we couldn't implement it.
+Note -
+1. We had planned to include sorting feature for bars on mouse-click.
+However, we couldn't implement the same.
+2. We also modified our older visualization (submitted on May 4, 2015) and were able to implement tool-tip for bars in this current visualization.
+This solved our earlier problem of not being able to distinguish which bar represented which club in the visualization.
+The tooltip now contains all the relevant information for each club and for each statistic.
+It also contains an image of the club logo for those interested.
+These are the additional features that we have added.

 # Development Process